greggoryhogan/greggoryhogan/README.md

 👋 Hi, my name is Gregg.

-I'm a freelance web developer focusing primarily in WordPress.
+I'm a freelance WordPress developer focusing primarily in backend development.
 If you're looking to start a project you can find me at:
 - [mynameisgregg.com](https://mynameisgregg.com)
 - [fragmentwebworks.com](https://fragmentwebworks.com)